mattheww/gomill/gomill_docs/tournament_results.rst

 Note that it can be used only for :ref:`tournaments <tournaments>` (not for :ref:`tuning events <tuners>`).

+The classes described here are implemented in the :mod:`tournament_results` and :mod:`gtp_games` modules, but there is normally no need to import these directly.
+See :ref:`using_the_api_in_scripts`.

 In the descriptions below, *colour* represents a single-character string, either ``'b'`` or ``'w'``.

 .. contents:: Page contents
    :local:
    :backlinks: none

+.. currentmodule:: tournament_results

 Tournament_results objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^